General-Purpose Models for the Chemical Sciences: LLMs and Beyond: The Shape and Structure of Chemical Data

-In chemistry, text templates have been used.\autocite{xie2023darwin,mirza2025chempile0, jablonka2024leveraging, vanherck2025assessment} Such templates define a sentence structure with semantically configurable fields, which are then filled using structured tabular data.
+In chemistry, text templates have been used.\autocite{xie2023darwin,mirza2025chempile0, jablonka2024leveraging, vanherck2025assessment} Such templates define a sentence structure with configurable fields, which are then filled using structured tabular data.
 However, it is still unclear how to best construct such templates, as studies have shown that the same data shown in different templates can lead to distinct generalization behavior.\autocite{gonzales2024evaluating}

-We can also apply rule-based augmentation for specific molecular representations (for more details on representations see \Cref{sec:common_representations}).
+We can also apply rule-based augmentation for specific molecular representations (for more details about representations see \Cref{sec:common_representations}).
 For example, the same molecule can be represented with multiple different, yet valid \gls{smiles} strings. \textcite{bjerrum2017smiles} used this technique to augment a predictive model, where multiple \gls{smiles} strings were mapped to a single property.
 When averaging the predictions over multiple \gls{smiles} strings, at least a $10\%$ improvement was observed compared to their single \gls{smiles} counterparts.
-Such techniques can be applied to other molecular representations (e.g., \gls{iupac} names or \gls{selfies}), but historically, \gls{smiles} has been used more often.
-As a result, its augmentations have been studied more extensively.\autocite{kimber2021maxsmi,born2023chemical,arus2019randomized}
+Such techniques can be applied to other molecular representations (e.g., \gls{iupac} names or \gls{selfies}), but historically, \gls{smiles} has been used more often.\autocite{kimber2021maxsmi,born2023chemical,arus2019randomized,Tetko_Karpov_VanDeursen_Godin_2020}

 A broad array of augmentation techniques has been applied to spectral data---from simple noise addition\autocite{ke2018convolutional,moreno2022application} to physics-informed augmentations (e.g., through DFT simulations).\autocite{oviedo2019fast,gao2020general}